How to remove blood stains out of carpet

 This is because, hemoglobin binds to the carpet fibres once it comes into contact with oxygen.
 The sooner you can attend to the stain, the better.
 Wet blood can be removed much more easily than blood that has been allowed to dry and bind firmly to the carpet fibres.

-I always recommend using a professional carpet cleaner to remove dried blood stains.
+I always recommend using a professional carpet cleaner to remove dried blood stains from carpet.
 The protein and enzyme spotters required to shift dried blood from carpet, can be hazardous, especially if you are nor familiar with the correct safety procedures.
 Some, like ammonia can cause respiratory issues and should be used with extreme caution.
 Always use in a well ventilated space, followed by thorough rinsing.

 Then there is also the possible bacteria and pathogens which needs to be considered.
 Any anti microbial treatments used to sanitise your carpet, must be colour safe.
 Some contain bleach which will remove the colour from your carpet fibre and may cause more damage.
 Always wear disposable gloves when trying to get blood stains out of carpet.